VESTA- Technical Answers

 - A User must sign a VESTA User Agreement form prior to access.
 This form must be signed annually.

-- A one-on-one training is provided for the user appropriate to job function, covering an introduction to HMIS and VESTA, confidentiality and security, consent, data sharing levels, data collection and entry, and reports.
+- Training is provided for the user appropriate to job function, covering an introduction to HMIS and VESTA, confidentiality and security, consent, data sharing levels, data collection and entry, and reports.